eliz79/Recruitment-and-Selection/README.rst

 Background Checks and Salary:
 `````````````````````````````
 Given that the candidates are filtered out,

 When I  perform background checks and salary negotiations,

-then the candidates having passed the background checks and salary negotiations
+Then the candidates having passed the background checks and salary negotiations
 are added to list for next step.

 Scenario: 3